SAP/spartacus-docs/_pages/install/integrations/cybersource-integration.md

 ---
-title: Cybersource Integration
+title: CyberSource Integration
 ---

-The following document describes how to integrate Spartacus with CyberSource payment subscription in a PCI compliant scenario (no card information sent through Hybris).
+You can integrate Spartacus with a CyberSource payment subscription in a PCI-compliant scenario, where no card information is sent through SAP Commerce Cloud.

-On a Vanilla installation of Spartacus, the checkout process uses the accelerator's [Mocked configuration](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/1905/en-US/8ae2fd11866910148aebc156c3e1a877.html) mechanism for payments.
-The structure and behavior of the accelerator's mocked payment is very similar to Cybersource in terms of functionality (Uses Silent Post Order, does the field mappings for payment details, etcetera).
+On a default installation of Spartacus, the checkout process uses the Accelerator mocked configuration mechanism for payments.
+The structure and behavior of the mocked payment is very similar to CyberSource in terms of functionality, in that it uses Silent Post Order, it does the field mappings for payment details, and so on.

+For more information, see [Mocked Configuration](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/1905/en-US/8ae2fd11866910148aebc156c3e1a877.html).

-Once Cybersource is up and running as a payment gateway in your CX backend, you can follow these steps for Cybersource integration on the Spartacus side:
+Once CyberSource is up and running as a payment gateway in your Commerce Cloud backend, refer to the information in the following sections to integrate CyberSource with Spartacus.

-### Provide a custom implementation for CheckoutPaymentAdapter
+## Providing a Custom Implementation for the CheckoutPaymentAdapter

-Payment information functionality is encapsulated in a _Payment Adapter_.
-For Cybersource integration, create a custom implementation for the _CheckoutPaymentAdapter_ interface.
-This instance will encapsulate the new checkout logic for Cybersource and will override the default mock implementation from Spartacus.
+Payment information functionality is encapsulated in a "Payment Adapter".
+For CyberSource integration, create a custom implementation for the `CheckoutPaymentAdapter` interface.
+This instance encapsulates the new checkout logic for CyberSource and overrides the default mock implementation from Spartacus.
+The following is an example:

 ```ts
 import {